Esri/arcgis-maps-sdk-java-samples/README.md

 ### Offline sample data
 Some samples require offline data.
 A `samples-data` directory will automatically download to the project root when the Gradle project is configured/imported.

-### System Requirements for ArcGIS Maps SDK for Java
+### System requirements for ArcGIS Maps SDK for Java

 See the ArcGIS Maps SDK for Java's [system requirements](https://developers.arcgis.com/java/reference/system-requirements/).